 RUTE SunTracker is a division of RUTE Foundation Systems.
 In 2018 we built the first precast post-tensioned, box girder foundation for the wind industry and won a prestigious Post-Tensioning Institute award.

 USDA and DOE (& thanks to U.S. taxpayers) helped us with grants for our RUTE SunTracker technology.
 In 2022 we piloted at Standing Rock Reservation.
-In 2024 we presented the scalability of cattle + solar at 2024's World Agrivoltaic Conference (image right).

-RUTE SunTracker will build our robust design in the windiest U.S. environment, along with big animals.
-The system is designed to withstand horizontal forces much larger than buffalo.
+The plan is we'll have a RUTE SunTracker system over a buffalo herd by end of 2027.
+RUTE SunTracker will build our robust design in the windiest environments, along with big animals to demonstrate the system is designed to withstand horizontal forces much larger than buffalo.

 We noticed after about a week that indeed the grass was greener under our RUTE 'Blumes'.
 In June in Southern Oregon it appears evident that the grass gets sun stressed and shade helps a lot.